 - Cyber and intelligence solutions fees.

 - Loyalty and rewards solutions fees and Program management services.

 Revenue from other services contributes ~15% to Mastercard’s revenue.

 Rebates and incentives (contra-revenue) are provided to customers and can be either fixed or variable-based.
 Fixed incentives typically represent payments to a customer directly related to entering into an agreement.
-Variable rebates and incentives are usually tied to customer performance, such as volume thresholds.
+Variable rebates and incentives, such as volume thresholds, are usually tied to customer performance.